Azure/azure-sdk-for-js/sdk/core/core-http/README.md

 ## Next steps

-First obtain an access token to the management service used in the sample code
+- Build this library (`core-http`).
+For more information on how to build project in this repo, please refer to the [Contributing Guide](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md).

+- The code in `samples\node-sample.ts` shows how to create a `ServiceClient` instance with a test `TokenCredential` implementation and use the client instance to perform a `GET` operation from the Azure management service endpoint for subscriptions.
+To run the code, first obtain an access token to the Azure management service.

 One easy way to get an access token is using [Azure CLI](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest)